-The skills and experience of the Board are set out in their biographical details included above on pages 42-43 and are considered by the Board as representing an appropriate range of capabilities needed to deliver the strategy of the Company for the benefit of its shareholders over the medium to long term.
+The skills and experience of the Board are set out in their biographical details included above and are considered by the Board as representing an appropriate range of capabilities needed to deliver the strategy of the Company for the benefit of its shareholders over the medium to long term.
 The experience and knowledge of each of the directors gives them the ability to constructively challenge strategy and to scrutinise performance.
 All directors are able to take independent professional advice in the furtherance of their duties, if necessary.
-In addition, the Board is assisted by Ian Farrelly, the Company Secretary, whose services are retained through a contract with Cargil Management Services Limited, a professional company secretarial services of the Company Secretary and of course the Chief Financial Officer if required.
+In addition, the Board is assisted by Ian Farrelly, the Company Secretary, whose services are retained through a contract with Cargil Management Services Limited, a professional company secretarial services provider.
+The directors have direct access to the advice and services of the Company Secretary and of course the Chief Financial Officer if required.

 At each Annual General Meeting ("AGM") one third of the directors are subject to re-appointment by rotation under the Company's Articles of Association, as are directors who have been appointed during the year.
-However, in line with best governance practice, all directors, being eligible, will be seeking re-appointment by shareholders at the Company's forthcoming AGM.
+However, in line with best governance practice, all those directors who are eligible and wish to continue serving on the Board, will be seeking reappointment by shareholders at the Company's forthcoming AGM.